-The social & ethics committee receives a regulatory compliance report at each meeting, updating it on Group activities that enforce and ensure legal compliance.
-The committee reports its findings to the Board on a bi-annual basis.
-Assurance on perceived high-risk compliance matters was obtained by the social & ethics committee through both internal audit and regulatory compliance processes and reporting.
+The social & ethics committee receives a regulatory compliance report at each meeting, updating it on Group activities that enforce and ensure legal compliance, and the committee reports back to the Board with its findings on a bi-annual basis.
+Assurance on perceived high-risk compliance matters was obtained by the social & ethics committee through both internal audit and regulatory compliance.

 Through the social & ethics committee, the Board is advised of the prevailing regulatory environment and applicable and relevant changes thereto, and how those changes are likely to affect the Group.
 A legal update report is also submitted to the Board annually.
-Resources including induction, training, and legal opinions are made available to each director to ensure they are familiar with the laws, rules, codes and standards that apply to the local and international operations of the Group.
+Induction, training and legal opinions are resources made available to each individual director to ensure they are familiar with the laws, rules, codes and standards that apply to the local and international operations of the Group.